6 months around the world – how much I’ve spent?

 Our most expensive stays were in Dublin (57 EUR per day), Malmo (38 EUR for 1 day), and China (36 EUR per day).
 Even though in Shanghai we slept 1 night at the airport (free), we couldn’t find our hotel in Beijing and after 2 hours of searching, at 3 AM, we entered the first hotel we could find and booked a room there.

 Our cheapest stays were in Istanbul (terrible room for 12 EUR per day), Australia (13 EUR per day, because more than half the time we spent at friends’ home) and Kuala Lumpur (15 EUR per day).

 We spent on local transport a bit over 3100 EUR.
-This includes airport shuttles, local buses and trains, a Shinkansen trip in Japan from Osaka to Tokyo, car rental for a month on the US West Coast and a New Zealand bus pass to travel all around the country.
+This includes airport shuttles, local buses and trains, a Shinkansen trip in Japan from Osaka to Tokyo, a car rental for a month on the US West Coast, and a New Zealand bus pass to travel all around the country.

 The most expensive locations were

 - Japan (23 EUR per day) thanks to our Shinkansen trip

 - New Zealand (22.8 EUR per day), because using public transport in New Zealand is more expensive than owning your own car